StarConKW/starconkw.github.io/_pages/cfp.md

 **The call for talk proposals for StarCon 2018 is now closed.**

-Decisions will be sent out Tue Oct 31.
+Decisions were sent out Tue Oct 31.

-Conference registration opens in November.
+Conference registration opened in November.

 ## Original call for proposals (for posterity)